 Our Volunteer Service originally started as two separate entities: one serving the Women’s Hospital and one serving the Children’s Hospital.
 The merger of the two Trusts in 2017 has created a single Volunteer Service dedicated to enhancing the experience of patients, families, staff and visitors on both sites and at Forward Thinking Birmingham.
 At the end of December 2017, our hospitals' volunteer community consisted of a team of about 220 volunteers aged 18 and above, drawn from Birmingham and the surrounding region and 300 further volunteers supporting our advisory groups and fundraising teams.

-During 2018, we plan to expand our team to over 1,000 volunteers, greatly enhancing the service we provide to patients, visitors and staff.
-As part of our commitment to youth social action initiative #iwill, we will work with young volunteers aged 10-16 for the first time.
-We will also recruit and develop more student-aged volunteers and young adults, raising the aspirations of the next generation of health and other professionals in and around the city.
+In 2018, we embarked on a plan to expand our team of volunteers in both number and diversity, greatly enhancing the service we provide to patients, visitors and staff.
+Through our commitment to youth social action initiative #iwill, we welcomed our first Junior Volunteers (aged 10-16) and introduced a structured programme for Young Adult Volunteers (YAVs).
+Both programmes are designed to raise the aspirations of the next generation of health and other professionals in and around the city.

 We are passionate about extending opportunities to everyone.
 We aim for our volunteer population to match as closely as possible the diverse population we serve - that of the Greater Birmingham area - by 2021.
 We also aim to make as many of our volunteer opportunities as possible accessible to people of all abilities.